multiversx/mx-exchange-docs/docs/governance/off-chain-process.md

 ### Try out your idea on devnet or testnet

-If it is possible, implementing and testing your idea on devnet or testnet can be an excellent opportunity to make your idea absolutely concrete in the eyes of other users, and check if it works exactly as you would want or if there are further needs to be tweaked.
+If it is possible, implementing and testing your idea on devnet or testnet can be an excellent opportunity to showcase your idea your idea, and check if it works exactly as intended or still needs further refinement.